morskyjezek/digcur/activities/exercise-openrefine.md

     * Practice splits on the species column (some contain multiple values).
 What character is used to separate the data?
     * Practice a text facet on the collector column.
 What are the names of the collectors?
     * Practice a transform to join the dates and times.
 How would you join these columns together into one "date-time" column?
 You may do this in one step or multiple steps.
 Provide the steps, and any GREL expression you develop to do this.

+#### More Involved
+1. Practice pulling in data from at least two sources.
+For example, pull in the XML data from data.gov discussed above.
+Also, try pulling JSON information from the loc.gov API, try a search that we haven't done in class.

 ## Resources